gozdeorhan/MLandCustomerSegmentation/README.md

 For predicting the desired outcome, it is seen that age, existing loans, education and marital status are important features with significant predictive powers.

 In addition, a customer segmentation is done.
 It is seen that the customers who made the term deposit commitment is mostly in cluster number 1 and 2, thus they can be more inclined to buy new products!
 Focusing on group 1 and 2 may be more profitable for clients.

+- An .html file regarding the outputs will be uploaded shortly.